vmware-archive/usb-login-scripts/README.md

     diskutil cs convert /Volumes/<new-usb-name>/ -passphrase
     ```

-Instead of following the rest of that article, run the following commands and enter
+Once the disk has been configured, run the following commands and enter
 your details when prompted (note that you will need to have some git keys loaded to
 access the repository, e.g. from your pair)